 When you create a mining structure, you can now divide the data in the mining structure into training and testing sets.
 The definition of the partition is stored with the structure, so that you can reuse the training and testing sets with any mining models that are based on that structure.

-You specify the size of the testing set either as a percentage of the total number of rows, as a maximum number of rows, or as a combination of these requirements.
 For more information about how to use training and testing data sets, see Partitioning Data into Training and Testing Sets (Analysis Services - Data Mining).